goodguyry/bella/README.md

 #### Why not Compass or [your favorite Sass framework/application]?

 I just wanted a bare-bones, dead simple way of doing it.
-I definitely understand that this isn't for everyone.
+I definitely understand this isn't for everyone.
 Frankly, it's for me, but you're free to use it if you find it useful.

 #### Who is Bella?